scotthomas27/wavemaker-docs/index.md

 ## Introduction

-Wavemaker is designed to be a convenient and full-featured novel writing software.
+Wavemaker is designed to be a convenient, cross-platform and full-featured novel writing software solution.
 It is, and will remain, free and open-source.

-The software can be installed locally and used offline or access via a web interface.
+It can be installed locally and used offline or accessed via a web interface in any browser on any operating system.

-Both versions can be configured to sync to Google Drive.
+It can sync to Google Drive directly or manuscripts can be exported and imported (allowing you to use any backup option you prefer).

 ### Development

-Wavemaker is developed by [Iain Wood](https://github.com/mayasky76), who began working on it in 2016.
+Wavemaker is developed by [Iain Wood](https://github.com/mayasky76).
-The [project](https://github.com/wavemakercards) has had multiple release iterations since then.
+The [project](https://github.com/wavemakercards) has had multiple release iterations since it began in 2016.
 The latest release is [Version 4](wavemakercards.com).

 ## Features